Live Hedge Calculator

 - Enter the current opposing odds — what it costs to back or lay the other outcome now

-- Choose your target — maximum profit, break-even, or a specific guaranteed amount
+- Choose your target — maximum profit, break-even, or a specific target amount

 - Read the hedge stake — the calculator shows exactly how much to bet